-Not only is it pretty small, making it pretty easy to walk or bike to where you want to go, but there are so many amazing things to see, too.
-The scenery is absolutely stunning with the city’s winding streets, the mountains, the Golden Gate bridge, and the sea.
+Not only is it pretty small, making it pretty easy to walk or bike to where you want to go, but there are so many amazing things to see en route, too.
+The scenery is absolutely stunning with the city’s winding streets, the mountains, the Golden Gate Bridge, and the sea.

 Add to that some incredible murals and art, and you can see why people living in San Francisco enjoy walking and biking everywhere.
 Plus, it’s really great cardio with all the hills everywhere, and you’re guaranteed to develop some amazing glutes.